cheongchoi112/ai-fitness-api/docs/technical_design.md

 **Steps**:

-1.  **User Records Workout Completion**: The user enters workout completion details in the front-end, including date, optional notes, and workout reference.
+1.  **User Records Workout Completion**: The user selects a workout to complete for the date in the front-end.
 2.  **Submit Workout Data**: The front-end sends an HTTP POST request to `/api/progress/workout` with the workout completion data.
 3.  **Record Progress**: The back-end adds the workout entry to the `progress.workoutHistory` array within the user's document in MongoDB.
 4.  **Confirm Update**: The back-end sends a success response with the created entry to the front-end.